fl2ma/docs-csv-importer/docs/install/configure.md

 The choice is yours:

 1. A Personal Access Token + Firefly III URL.
 Use this method when you're the only one using the CSV importer and you're sure of its security.
-2. A Client ID + Firefly III URL.
-Use this method when you're the only one using the CSV importer, but you want extra confirmation before it'll work.
+2. A Client ID and the Firefly III URL.
+Both values are optional.
+This gives you some interesting combinations to use the CSV importer.

-3. *Nothing*, which is easiest to configure but requires some extra configuration during use.
+{% hint style="info" %}

+How to get a Personal Access Token or a Client ID is explained below.

+{% endhint %}

+If you do not want to use the "Personal Access Token" option, you can set the Client ID and/or the Firefly III URL.
+The result is:

+1. If you set both, the CSV importer will work for you alone but a fresh confirmation is required each time you open the CSV importer.
+2. If you only set the Firefly III URL, everybody with a valid Client ID can use the CSV importer on the specified URL.
+3. If you set nothing, each user must submit the Client ID and the Firefly III URL themselves.

 ## Configuration location

-The configuration values are stored in environment variables, `FIREFLY_III_URI`, `FIREFLY_III_ACCESS_TOKEN` and `FIREFLY_III_CLIENT_ID` respectively.
+The configuration values are stored in environment variables:

+* `FIREFLY_III_URI`
+* `FIREFLY_III_ACCESS_TOKEN`
+* `FIREFLY_III_CLIENT_ID`

 You can use the `.env` file to store them, use Docker's `-e` flag to set them or use your operating system to set these values.

+Remember, you can skip all three if you want to.

-## Personal Access Token
+## Personal Access Token + Firefly III URL

 You can generate your own Personal Access Token on the Profile page.
 Login to your Firefly III instance, go to "Options" > "Profile" and find the "Personal Access Tokens" at the bottom of the page.
 Create a new Personal Access Token by clicking on "Create New Token".
 Give it a recognizable name and press "Create".

 The Personal Access Token is pretty long.
 Use a tool like Notepad++ or Visual Studio Code to copy-and-paste it.

-The CSV importer needs no further configuration when you use this option.
+After setting the Personal Access Token and the Firefly III URL, the CSV importer needs no further configuration when you use this option.

 ![Click the right button.](images/pat1.png)